The Partially Observable Hidden Markov Model and its Application to Keystroke Dynamics: Simulation study

 \section{Simulation study}

 It is important for statistical models and their implementations to be consistent.
 This requires that parameter estimation be both convergent and asymptotically unbiased.
-While POHMM consistency is theoretically guaranteed (proof in \ref{sec:Proof-of-convergence}), consistency of the POHMM implementation under several different scenarios is validated in this section using computational methods.
+The POHMM \emph{algorithms} include the parameter estimation procedure and equations, and the \emph{implementation} consists of the POHMM algorithms expressed in a programming language.
+While consistency of the POHMM algorithms is theoretically guaranteed (proof in \ref{sec:Proof-of-convergence}), consistency of the POHMM implementation under several different scenarios is validated in this section using computational methods.

 First, a model is initialized with parameters $\theta_{o}$.
 From this model, $S$ samples are generated, each containing $N$ time intervals.
 For each sample, the best-estimate parameters $\hat{\theta}$ are computed using the modified BW algorithm (Algorithm \ref{alg:pohmm-baum-welch-algorithm-with-smoothing}).
 Let $\hat{\theta}_{N}$ be the parameters determined by the modified BW algorithm for an observed sequence of length $N$ generated from a POHMM with true parameters $\theta_{o}$.
 Consistency requires that

 insensitive to the choice of $\theta_{o}$.
 As $N$ increases, parameter estimation should be able to recover the true model parameters from the observed data.
 Four different scenarios are considered: \begin{enumerate} \item Train a POHMM (without smoothing) on POHMM-generated data. \item Train a POHMM (with smoothing) on POHMM-generated data. \item Train a POHMM (without smoothing) using emissions generated from an HMM and random event types. \item Train an HMM using emissions from a POHMM (ignore event types). \end{enumerate} Convergence is theoretically guaranteed for scenarios 1 and 2.
 The first scenario tests the POHMM implementation without parameter smoothing and should yield unbiased estimates.
 Scenario 2 evaluates the POHMM implementation with parameter smoothing, whose effect diminishes as $N$ increases.
 Consequently, the smoothed POHMM estimates approach that of the unsmoothed POHMM, and results should also indicate consistency.